 Sharah replied, walking over to the table, "No, just a walk."

 Lashana grinned despite her pain, "Ooo, the walking Wolf.
 Scary."
 The Redguard knew how resistant Sharah had been to the name and felt the need to tease her every chance she got.
 Sharah took it in stride after a while.
-But this time she came up behind the woman and let out as wolfish a howl as she could manage right in her ear.
+But this time she strolled casually around behind the woman with a wicked grin.
+Then let out as wolfish a howl as she could manage right in the Redguard's ear.
 Lashana and Sabine winced and wrapped their hands about their ears with groans, which set Sharah off cackling.

 Cargas glared at her, "Be nice.
 And if you won't, at least go get me some Somalius Frond.
 I'm nearly out."
 Sharah acquiesced and left her guildmates to their headaches.

 After asking a few locals and a couple of guards, Sharah was directed to Oreyn's home.
-And when she first saw it, Sharah was brought up short.
+Over in the little back district.
+And as she caught first sight from the street, Sharah was brought up short.
 It was…small.
 Very small.
-Sharah owned a pathetic one room shack on the Waterfront, the poorest district in any city she'd ever been, and Oreyn's house was only twice that size…maybe.
+Sharah owned a pathetic little one room shack on the Waterfront, the poorest district in any city she'd ever been, and Oreyn's house was only twice that size…maybe.
 He was the second in command of the Fighters Guild which spanned all of Cyrodiil.
 What was he doing living here?
-Vilena Donton, the current head of the guild, lived in a small mansion that was about the same size as the entire guildhall.
+Vilena Donton, the current head of the Guild, lived in a small mansion that was about the size as the entire guildhall.
 And all Oreyn got was an oversized shack?
 How did that make any sense?

 Sharah swallowed and knocked on the door.
 Maybe he was just a humble man.
 Not everyone needed a huge house.
 Sharah grinned.
-So said the girl who owned the largest manor in Anvil.
+So said the woman who owned the largest manor in Anvil.